raoulkdev/conspiracy-api/README.md

 I built this project to:
 - Practice building APIs with **Axum**
-- Create a fun, read-only API with quirky data
+- Create a fun API
-- Serve as a mock API for frontend/mobile projects
 - Demonstrate clean API structure and JSON handling in Rust

 ---